Ezra-Kuba/AIC-Quant/Algo_Ideas.md

-Search traffic analyzer for anomalies in specific sectors (apparrel retail?).
+Search traffic analyzer for anomalies in specific sectors (apparrel retail?) using PyTrends